bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 ## 1. About this Document

-This document describes the Legal Professional to help potential verifiers determine whether it is suitable for their needs.
+This document describes the Legal Professional credential to help potential verifiers determine whether it is suitable for their needs.
 The intended audience includes policy analysts, privacy specialists, solution architects, developers, and data architects.

 ### 1.1 Version History